-College is really about planning for your future life.
-Whether you will be attending graduate school or looking for a job, Career Services will help you create a personalized strategy through the iCAP (individual career action plan).
-You may take a personal assessment to understand your strengths, meet with an advisor to explore "what can I do with this major?", and be videotaped for a practice job interview.
+Use the Career Services iCAP (individual Career Action Plan) to make the most out of your time at Daemen.
+Whether you will be attending graduate school or looking for a job, Career Services will help you create a strategy using SMARTs Goals.
+You may take a personal assessment to understand your strengths, meet with an advisor to explore "what can I do with this major?", and be videotaped to practice your interviewing skills.
 We are here to serve your needs.

 More information can be found on the department website: www.daemen.edu/career.

-Note: Numbers add up to greater than 100% as they reflect some graduates who are both employed and furthering their education.
-Percentages based on the number of responses to specific questions.
+Note: *Career outcome information includes targeted knowledge rates received from the annual post graduate survey as well as reasonable and verifiable information obtained through other sources.
+Numbers add up to greater than 100% as they reflect some graduates who are both employed and furthering their education.
+Percentages are based on the number of responses.

 Career Field Experience

-The Career Field Experience program provides students with the opportunity to gain experience related to their academic major.
+The Career Field Experience program provides students with the opportunity to gain work experience related to their academic major.
 Students may earn up to 12 hours of academic credit for internships during their college career.
 Organizations include business, industry, government, health-related facilities, educational institutions, and cultural groups found locally as well as nationwide.
-Successful completion of the Career Preparation Seminar is required before the Career Field Experience is approved.
+Successful completion of the online CFE 97-Career Prep Seminar is required before the Career Field Experience is approved.
 The fee is $50.
 Opportunities with the Washington Internship Institute (www.wiidc.org) are also available fall and spring semester via the College’s partnership in Washington, D.C.
 More information can be found at www.daemen.edu/career.